MurphyMc/lilt/README.md

 ![Antsy screenshot](screenshot.png)

+## Features

+* Very simple/lightweight
+* Nice default font and color scheme
+* All resources get compiled into the binary
+* Good enough emulation for vim and tmux
+* X10-style mouse support (works in vim)
+* Simple dependencies (just SDL and the libtmt repository)
+* Good for constrained systems (uses vfork() for systems with no MMU, uses only a single thread)

+Antsy should be fairly portable.
+It currently has been tested with Linux and macOS (see the Building section for more on using it in macOS).

-## Compiling
+## Building

+Antsy can be compiled either using the Rogo build system or using CMake.
+These two options are detailed in the following subsections.

+For simple scenarios, it can also be pretty trivially compiled entirely by hand -- just compile `antsy.c` and `libtmt/tmt.c` and link them with libSDL.)

+With macOS, antsy takes a bit of effort if you're using Mojave because of a bug in SDL that hasn't been fixed yet, but you can get it working by either patching your SDL or building using an older version of the macOS SDK.
+If you use the Rogo build method, this is done for you automatically.
+If not, the easiest way to do it is to download Xcode 10.1 from Apple and use that to build it.

 ### Rogo

 To compile Antsy using the Rogo build system, install Rogue 1.5.1 or better from here:

 [https://github.com/AbePralle/Rogue](https://github.com/AbePralle/Rogue)

-and then execute the following to build antsy on Ubunto or macOS (antsy currently compiles but does not render correctly on macOS):
+Then execute the following to build Antsy on Ubuntu or macOS:

     rogo